stashed/stash/docs/guides/gke.md

 README.md
 ```

-Now, let’s backup the directory into a [GCS backend](/docs/guides/backends.md#google-cloud-storage-gcs),
+Now, let’s backup the directory into a [GCS bucket](/docs/guides/backends.md#google-cloud-storage-gcs),

 At first, we need to create a secret for `Restic` crd.
-Create secret for `Restic`using following command,
+Create a secret for `Restic` using following command,

 ```console
 $ echo -n 'changeit' > RESTIC_PASSWORD